creyme/CreymeTwitter/README.md

 - [x] Launch Screen with twitter zoom animation
 - [x] TextView input validation won't accept blank spaces or enters for tweet.
 - [x] User won't be able to send tweet with more than 140 characters.
-- [x] Sliding out texbox/ texbox attached to keyboard.
+- [x] Sliding out textbox/ textbox attached to keyboard.
 - [ ] TableView of replies for the selected tweet in DetailsViewController.

 **UPDATED 4/20/17**
+Additional 3 hours
 Completed optional functionalities:
 - [x] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
 - [x] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.